rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 We may also extract the border -the part of a digraph induced by the union of its initial and terminal prekernels (see tutorial :ref:`Kernel-Tutorial-label`)-  as well as, the inner part -the *complement* of the border- with the help of two corresponding class constructors: :py:class:`digraphs.GraphBorder` and :py:class:`digraphs.GraphInner` (see :numref:`BorderInnerPart`  Line 1).

-Let us illustrate these parts on a linear ordering obtained from the tutorial random valuation digraph *dg* (see :numref:`BorderInnerPart` Line 2-3) with the :ref:`NetFlows ranking rule <Ranking-Tutorial-label>`).
+Let us illustrate these parts on a linear ordering obtained from the tutorial random valuation digraph *dg* (see :numref:`BorderInnerPart` Line 2-3) with the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>`).

 .. code-block:: pycon
    :name: BorderInnerPart